kyrylo0605/wordpress/wp-content/plugins/advanced-woo-search/readme.txt

 Or insert this function inside php file ( often it used to insert form inside page templates files ):

 `echo do_shortcode( '[aws_search_form]' );`

+Also please read the guide article about search form placement: [Adding Search Form.](https://advanced-woo-search.com/guide/search-form/?utm_source=wp-repo&utm_medium=listing&utm_campaign=aws-repo)

+= What is the steps to make this plugin works on my site? =

+In order to start using the plugin search form you need to take following steps:

+* **Installation**.
+Install and activate the plugin.
+You can follow [these steps](https://advanced-woo-search.com/guide/installation/?utm_source=wp-repo&utm_medium=listing&utm_campaign=aws-repo) if you face any problems.
+* **Index plugin table**.
+Click on the **Reindex table** button inside the plugin settings page and wait till the index process is finished.
+* **Set plugin settings**.
+Leave it to default values or customize some of them.
+* **Add search form**.
+There are several ways you can add a search form to your site.
+Use the **Seamless integration** option, shortcode, widget or custom php function.
+Read more in the guide article: [Adding Search Form](https://advanced-woo-search.com/guide/search-form/?utm_source=wp-repo&utm_medium=listing&utm_campaign=aws-repo).
+* **Finish!** Now all is set and you can check your search form on the pages where you add it.

+= Will this plugin work with my theme? =

+Plugin search will works with most of the available WordPress themes.
+If you faced any problems using the plugin with your theme please [contact support](https://advanced-woo-search.com/contact/?utm_source=wp-repo&utm_medium=listing&utm_campaign=aws-repo).

+= Is it integrated with my plugin? =

+Advanced Woo Search works with many plugins out-of-the-box.
+For some of the most popular plugins we manually check proper work of integration features.
+It is the plugins like **Advanced Custom Fields**, **WPML**, **Polylang**, **Elementor**, **Divi Builder**, **BeRocket AJAX Product Filters**, **FacetWP** and many more.

+Please read some guide integrations articles: [Integrations](https://advanced-woo-search.com/guide-category/integrations/?utm_source=wp-repo&utm_medium=listing&utm_campaign=aws-repo).

+Note that if some of the plugin is not presented in the list it doesn't mean that it will not work with Advanced Woo Search.
+Many plugins will just work without any extra effort.
+But if you find any problem with your plugin and Advanced Woo Search please [contact support team](https://advanced-woo-search.com/contact/?utm_source=wp-repo&utm_medium=listing&utm_campaign=aws-repo).

 = Is this plugin compatible with latest version of Woocommerce? =